abhinavsns/topospam/README.md

 # Installation
 We support Linux and MacOS.

-On MacOS you need XCode command line tools, and Homebrew (installation details: https://brew.sh/) for gcc@12 and gsl.
+On MacOS you need XCode command line tools, and Homebrew (installation details: https://brew.sh/) for openFPM and gsl.

 For the installation,
 first clone the repository: